 foreign leaseholds and spheres of interest, extraterritoriality (by which

 foreigners in China charged with crimes were judged under foreign laws

 China to extend low-tariff treatment to all its trading partners regardless

 of whether they did the same in return.
 They also learn about the brilliance of Chinese civilization and the revolutionary tradition of the Chinese Communist Party.

 Chinese nationalism is thus powered by feelings of national humiliation and pride.
 In turn, it generates debates about why China was weak and how it can become even stronger; about lost territory; and about reclaiming a leading position in the world.
 With the fading of the Communist Party's utopian ideals, nationalism remains its most reliable claim to the people's loyalty.
 The only important value still shared by the regime and its critics, it unites Chinese of all walks of life no matter how uninterested they are in other aspects of politics.
 Despite the rapid growth of the Chinese economy in the post-Mao period, many Chinese see themselves as a nation beleaguered, unstable at home because insecure abroad, and vulnerable abroad because weak at home.

 The consultant for this unit is Andrew J. Nathan, professor of Chinese

-politics at Columbia University.
+political science at Columbia University.
 The unit draws from Andrew J. Nathan

 and Robert S. Ross, The Great Wall and the Empty Fortress: China’s